 Most Capture One users don’t need to deal with crashes very often.
 The program handles a lot of information very well.
 It also responds quickly to adjustment changes.

 Price is, of course, one of the most important things to keep in mind.
 Your budget, preferences, and goals can greatly impact your decisions.

 Adobe now offers a subscription plan.
 You need to pay a monthly fee to use Lightroom.
 The monthly fee for Lightroom is the same as for Lightroom and Photoshop.
 Most photographers use both programs interchangeably, so this is a pretty good deal.

-The monthly fee is average when compared to services like Netflix.
+The monthly fee is reasonable when compared to services like Netflix.
 If you’re a professional photographer, this can be a great investment.

 Capture One is also a subscription-based service.
-The fee for the main program is almost twice as much as the one for Adobe Lightroom subscribers.
-If you’re a Fujifilm or Sony user, you can pay much less for Capture One Fujifilm and Capture One (for Sony).
+The fee for the main program is almost twice as much as Adobe Lightroom.
+But if you’re a Fujifilm or Sony user, you pay much less for Capture One Fujifilm and Capture One for Sony.

 If unsure, you can download a free trial for both programs.
 You can use Lightroom for free for seven days.
 Capture One offers a 30-day free trial without any credit card information.